danvaida/ansible-coreos-bootstrap/README.md

 In order to effectively run Ansible, the target machine needs to have a python interpreter.
 CoreOS machines are minimal and do not ship with any version of python.
 To get around this limitation we can install [pypy](http://pypy.org/), a lightweight python interpreter.
 The coreos-bootstrap role will install pypy and pip for us.

+The recommended way of configuring your CoreOS boxes is through [Cloud-Config](https://coreos.com/os/docs/latest/cloud-config.html)

 ## Requirements

 n/a